 Nuts of all types are dense nutrients that warm your body and because of this, can be eaten more regularly during the winter months.
 You should still beware of their tendency to congest the liver, but if you enjoy nuts, winter is the best time to eat them since your body could use the extra warmth they provide right now.
 Walnuts in particular are said to warm your kidneys, and according to Chinese medicine, are also good for your brain.
 It may be the abundant omega-3 oils in walnuts which provide this benefit.
 While all nuts and seeds are high in omega-3 oils, walnuts are at the top of the list, behind only flax seeds and chia seeds in their abundance of this key nutrient.

 Today, the lovely Linden tree in my front yard is dusted with a soft coating of snow.
 The wind is barely perceptible, and you wouldn’t notice it at all except for the softly falling flakes of snow, which are not dropping downwards, but floating lazily off to the east.
 The branches of my tree are held out wide beside its trunk, accepting the events of this day, as it accepts them on all others.
 And as I gaze at it’s graceful, yet indomitable posture, I gather my own strength and courage.
-I am ready to face the next few weeks of winter with the same poise and equanimity.About the author: Rebecca Wong has been working in the herbal business since 2000.
+I am ready to face the next few weeks of winter with the same poise and equanimity.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.